vmware/container-service-extension/docs/cse3_0/KNOWN_ISSUES.md

       * Copy ssh public key of each worker node into `~/.ssh/authorized_keys` in NFS server
     * Client: Generate key using `ssh-keygen` and copy the contents of `~/.ssh/id_rsa.pub`
     * NFS server: Paste the contents (public key) from client into `~/.ssh/authorized_keys`
-    * In each master/worker node,
+    * In each control plane/worker node,
       * `apt-get install portmap`
       * `ssh -fNv -L 3049:127.0.0.1:2049 user@NFSServer`
     * Read more about this approach at